-- There are specialized departments in the field of auditing and compliance monitoring. - There is a Board Audit Committee in line with the governance regulation, which contributes to strengthening the independence of internal and external auditors, and reports are submitted to it about the units and activities that are audited on a quarterly basis, in order to provide a continuous evaluation of the internal control system and its effectiveness. - The adequacy and effectiveness of the internal control system is reviewed to discuss and approve the necessary recommendations.
-The Internal Audit - The results of reviewing the internal control system and the adequacy and to ensure that they are not repeated. - Accordingly, and based on the results of the internal control system evaluation work, Al Rajhi Takaful has an adequate internal control system that works appropriately and is monitored and strengthened on an ongoing basis, bearing in mind that any internal control system, regardless of the level of its design and effectiveness, cannot provide absolute assurances.
+- There are specialized departments in the field of auditing and compliance monitoring. - There is a Board Audit Committee in line with the governance regulation, which contributes to strengthening the independence of internal and external auditors, and reports are submitted to it about the units and activities that are audited on a quarterly basis, in order to provide a continuous evaluation of the internal control system and its effectiveness. - The adequacy and effectiveness of the internal control system is reviewed by the Internal Audit Department according to an annual plan approved by the Audit Committee.
+Some aspects of internal control are reviewed by the external auditors, and periodic reports are submitted to the Audit Committee according to its predetermined meeting dates, which in turn submits reports including its observations and correction procedures to the Board of Directors to discuss and approve the necessary recommendations.
+The Internal Audit Committee also reflects the effectiveness of the company's internal control procedures, and it has not made any substantive observations about them. - The results of reviewing the internal control system and the adequacy and effectiveness of some control procedures are being considered very seriously, where any remarks should be followed up, corrected, and controls put in place to ensure that they are not repeated. - Accordingly, and based on the results of the internal control system evaluation work, Al Rajhi Takaful has an adequate internal control system that works appropriately and is monitored and strengthened on an ongoing basis, bearing in mind that any internal control system, regardless of the level of its design and effectiveness, cannot provide absolute assurances.